Your Visit to Saylor Physical Therapy West Palm Beach

 What to bring?

-When you head out the door for your first appointment, there are a few items we ask you
+When you head out the door for your first appointment, there are a few items we ask you to bring along:

 - Completed New Patient Paperwork Forms (DOWNLOAD BELOW)